ARGUS feature image

 Research opportunities

-Postgraduate research opportunities are advertised on Research Supervisor Connect, the Sydney School of Veterinary Science postgraduate opportunities website or can be discussed directly with the relevant academic staff member.
+Postgraduate research opportunities are advertised on the university website or can be discussed directly with the relevant academic staff member.